qwertie/loyc.net/_posts/2017-01-03-lesv3-update.md

 3. A braced block (`{ Foo() }`)
 4. A sequence of "continuators" (`else ...`), which is a special word like `else` followed by an expression, a braced block or both.

-Parts 2, 3, and 4 are optional.
+Parts 2, 3, and 4 are optional, so the core grammar is

+    KeywordExpression :
+      keyword
+      // 'greedy' reflects the fact that the grammar is otherwise ambiguous greedy( Expr[StartStmt] )?
+      greedy( "\n"?
+BracedBlock )?
+      greedy( Continuator )*;

 Examples:

 - Keyword alone: `.break`
 - Keyword with expression: `.return null`